ILA

 Port Tampa Bay, Florida

-A 27-year-old construction worker died after a 3,000-pound concrete slab broke loose and fell during seawall replacement work near Terminal 6.
+A 27-year-old worker was struck after a 3,000-pound concrete slab broke loose during seawall replacement work near Terminal 6.

-Key Takeaway: Suspended or shifting heavy materials can become fatal instantly.
+Key Takeaway: Suspended or shifting heavy materials can cause life-altering injuries in an instant.

 2005